Iron-55: Use

 The K-alpha X-rays emitted by the manganese-55 after the electron capture have been used as a laboratory source of X-rays in various X-ray scattering techniques.
 The advantages of the emitted X-rays are that they are monochromatic and are continuously produced over a years-long period.
 No electrical power is needed for this emission, which is ideal for portable X-ray instruments, such as X-ray fluorescence instruments.
 The ExoMars mission of ESA used, in 2016, such an iron-55 source for its combined X-ray diffraction/X-ray fluorescence spectrometer.
 The 2011 Mars mission MSL used a functionally similar spectrometer, but with a traditional, electrically powered X-ray source.

 The Auger electrons can be applied in electron capture detectors for gas chromatography.
 The more widely used nickel-63 sources provide electrons from beta decay.

 Occurrence

-Iron-55 is most effectively produced by irradiation of iron with neutrons.
-The reaction (54Fe(n,γ)55Fe and 56Fe(n,2n)55Fe) of the two most abundant isotopes iron-54 and iron-56 with neutrons yields iron-55.
-Most of the observed iron-55 is produced in these irradiation reactions, and it is not a primary fission product.
+Iron-55 is most effectively produced by irradiation of iron with neutrons (in a nuclear reactor or detonation).
+The reactions (54Fe(n,γ)55Fe and 56Fe(n,2n)55Fe) of the two most abundant isotopes iron-54 and iron-56 with neutrons yield iron-55.
+Most of the observed iron-55 is produced by these irradiation reactions; it is not a primary fission product.

-As a result of atmospheric nuclear tests in the 1950s, and until the test ban in 1963, considerable amounts of iron-55 have been released into the biosphere.
-People close to the test ranges, for example Iñupiat (Alaska Natives) and inhabitants of the Marshall Islands, accumulated significant amounts of radioactive iron.
+As a result of atmospheric nuclear tests in the 1950s, and until the test ban in 1963, considerable amounts of iron-55 were released into the biosphere.
+During this time, people close to the test ranges, for example Iñupiat (Alaska Natives) and inhabitants of the Marshall Islands, accumulated significant amounts of radioactive iron.
 However, the short half-life and the test ban decreased, within several years, the available amount of iron-55 nearly to the pre-nuclear test levels.